ShreyashM17/SnapVC/Readme.md

 # Version-Control

-A Python-based lightweight version control system inspired by Git.
+A Python-based lightweight version control system inspired by Git, aimed primarily as an educational project to demonstrate core version control concepts such as staging, snapshotting, and reverting, with simplified functionality tailored for learning and experimentation.
 This project provides core version control features such as staging, snapshotting, and reverting.

 ## Features